Hinjeniero/sava_drow/README.md

     0.1 .- Add center cell as promotionable cell

-    1.- Put the bar of promotion on top, and also a gray overlay on top

     2 .- Add some animations and shit to promotion of a char, like stars or particles or something

 TODO WHENEVER: